 Summer 2018 Study of the U.S. Institutes for Secondary Educators

-Competition is open.
+Competition is closed.
 The Study of the U.S. Institutes for Secondary Educators will take place over the course of five weeks in the June 2018.
 Three Institutes for Secondary Educators will be offered, two with a focus on classroom teachers and the third with a focus on administrators including teacher trainers, curriculum developers, textbook writers, and ministry of education officials, among others.
 Each Institute will have 20 participants and will include a four week academic residency component and a one week integrated study tour.

 The Study of the U.S. Institutes for Secondary Educators are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign secondary educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
 Prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
 The address is: http://exchanges.state.gov/susi.